 Making the application

 - Apply either “at port” on arrival – by telling the immigration officer checking your passport, or “in country” at an Asylum Screening Unit (ASU), or to an Immigration Officer if arrested/detained.
+Before attending the ASU, you will need to call the Home Office and book an appointment.
+You will be asked to provide your personal details and an address, where the Home Office will send you the appointment letter.
+If you are destitute or homeless, you do not need to book an appointment in advance.

 - personal witness statement describing (i) your experience of coming to terms with who you are as a person who is LGBT or I; (ii) any experiences in your country of origin (if you have had such experiences); (iii) if relevant, any explanation about why you have not applied for asylum earlier.